cornell-zhang/catalyst2018/lab1/README.md

     </font>
 </figure>

-Figure 11 illustrates how a four-bit parity checker can be implemented using four XOR gates.
-Verify, by filling out the truth table below, that this is the case, and once done with the wiring, do the same with your setup, checking all combinations of inputs.
+The schematics in figure 12 shows you the pin connections for the chips and what inputs and outputs each pin pretains to.

-Sample Truth table : Fill out the rest
+Parity Checker Truth table : Fill out the rest

 | W|X|Y|Z        |Output          |
 | -|-|-|---------- |:-------------:|